AdobeDocs/cc-everywhere/src/pages/guides/local/index.md

 # Local Development

-This guide contains the steps needed to begin serve your SDK and test your project locally.
+This guide contains the steps needed to test your project locally.

 ## Domain Restrictions